 Laura Pillman is an experienced orchestral, solo, and chamber musician who has performed in Ohio, New York, North Carolina, Texas, Maine, Michigan, and Eastern Europe.
 She currently resides in Denton, TX, where she is completing her DMA degree with Dr. Mary Karen Clardy at the University of North Texas, where Ms. Pillman is a Teaching Fellow for the flute studio.
 She is one of the principal flutes of the school’s symphony orchestra, and is a frequent contributing performer on many recitals.
 She was awarded a scholarship to attend the Pierre Monteux School for Conductors and Orchestral Musicians in the summer of 2015.
-She has performed with the Longview Symphony Orchestra and Odysseus Chamber Orchestra.
+She has performed with the Longview Symphony Orchestra, the Richardson Symphony Orchestra, and the Odysseus Chamber Orchestra.

 As the winner of the 2016 Coeur D’Alene Young Artists Competition, Ms. Pillman performed the Ibert Flute Concerto with the Coeur D’Alene Symphony on March 11 and 12, 2016.
 She most recently was invited to perform in the 16th Gheorge Dima International Music Competiton in Cluj, Romania, in July 2017.